AntonioDiaz - stock.adobe.com

 In some of the best tech companies in the world, you get interviewed by five to seven different people.
 That’s a horrible experience.
 For me, as a candidate, I wouldn’t want to be interviewed by that many people, so why would I do that to those I want to hire?

 Our platform lets us weigh in on a candidate’s responses, which are recorded and fed into a system.
 Multiple people can then review the responses and form an opinion on whether a candidate is good or not.
+The outputs of that – whether someone passes, fails or gets hired – then flows into SAP SuccessFactors.
 And so, we’re taking away the multiple interview experience and delivering something superior, which is going to help us win the talent war.